11 February 2019.

 The route is punctuated by cracked and crumpled glaciers and the rivers that they bear, sweeping valleys and open countryside, a skyline of snow-capped peaks and densely forested hills forever draped in an ethereal mist.
 But perhaps most intriguing of all, are the emblematic stone towers of Svaneti that stand guard between the mountains.

-Whether you’re a hardcore hiker or not, this absolutely stunning hike is a superb way to explore these mountains – off on two wobbly feet and well and truly immersed in nature.
+Whether you’re a hardcore hiker or not, this absolutely stunning hike is one of the best things to do in Georgia and a superb way to explore these mountains – off on two wobbly feet and well and truly immersed in nature.

 In this guide to the Mestia to Ushguli trek, you’ll find everything you need to know about what to expect from the route, where to stay and what things cost.
 For my top tips for the hike, check this post.

 * This post includes affiliate links and any purchases made through these links will earn us a small commission at no extra cost to you. *

 Beyond the confines of the village, the path begins along a rubble road that climbs high above Mestia to the south.
 City streets give way to fragrant forests, lush alpine meadows and the discordant jangle of cowbells as their hosts roam the muddy trails.

 At the top of the rise, you’re greeted by open pastures and fantastic views overlooking the valley bound by the snow-capped peaks of Mt Tetnuldi in the distance.
 This makes an excellent stop for a bite to eat and to drink it all in.

 From here, it’s a long but relatively easy downhill ramble along a narrow trail that skirts around Zardlashi and Murshkeli where a handful of Svaneti towers stand tall.
 Try to stick to the higher path for better views before joining the dirt road that leads through Zhamushi and Cholashi down towards the water.